hAbd0u/pyramids/INSTALL.md

 `PINATA API KEY`
 and
 `PINATA SECRET API KEY`
-as described in there documentation.
+as described in their documentation.
 Those two values you add into the section of your credentials listed above.

 **Save the file in your text editor!**  Then you drag and